zeroc-ice/ice-demos/cpp98/IceBT/talk/README.md

-This demo shows how to use the Bluetooth transport plug-in (IceBT).
+This demo shows how to use [IceBT][1], the Bluetooth transport plug-in.
 The command-line program allows you to hold a peer-to-peer talk session with another device on Linux or Android.

 To run the demo, just start the program: